-- Turn off the SeaKeeper and deactivate the Sea-Keeper circuit breaker on the cabin AC panel. - Close the Seakeeper intake seacock valve. - Rotate the strainer cap counterclockwise to release it.
-Remove the cap and pull the screen out. - Thoroughly flush the screen and the inside of the strainer to remove foreign matter.
+- Turn off the SeaKeeper and deactivate the Sea-Keeper circuit breaker on the battery switch panel. - Close the intake valve at the raw water manifold. - Turn the strainer bowl counterclockwise to remove it and remove the screen. - Thoroughly flush the screen and the inside of the strainer bowl to remove foreign matter. - Lubricate the seal. - Reassemble the strainer making sure that the bowl is tight. - Open the intake valve, activate the SeaKeeper and check for leaks and proper water flow.